 This is the most famous festival in Cape Verde, and it usually holds on most of the islands in February, close to Ash Wednesday.
-The Carnival is characterized by revelers cladded in fancy dresses who throng streets creating an electrifying atmosphere with the beat of good music.
+The carnival is characterized by revellers, dressed in fancy dresses, thronging streets creating an electrifying atmosphere with the beat of good music.
 Watch the entertaining float procession with its incredible flamboyant costumes against the backdrop of clear blue sky.
 The carnival is always competitive as local districts try to impress the judges to be crowned the winner of the best street float.
-With its Brazilian influence, spontaneous street parties and an electrifying atmosphere, Mindelo Carnival on the Island of Sao Vicente is by far the biggest with tens of thousands of people taking part.
+With its Brazilian influence, spontaneous street parties and electrifying atmosphere, Mindelo Carnival on the Island of Sao Vicente is by far the biggest with tens of thousands of people taking part.

 Tabanka means village in Guinea-Bissau.
-In Cape Verde, or more specifically Santiago island, it is a half religious, half social organisation, with participants basically among the poorest part of the population, a reminiscence of its origin among the slaves that were imported from the coast of West Africa.
+In Cape Verde, or more specifically Santiago island, it is a half religious, half social movement tool employed basically among the poorest part of the population, a reminiscence of its origin among the slaves that were imported from the coast of West Africa.

 São João, Saint John, is celebrated on all the islands.
 The festival of Sao Joao is a passionate affair involving folk dancing, singing and street parties.
 A fire is lit to ward off evil spirits and protect the fertile land as women dance the sensual Kola Dance while calling out their song as the sound of the drums becomes louder and more intense.